tanshihaj/libiio/README_BUILD.md

 That means that you configure (with -DWITH_DOC=OFF), build, install, configure (with -DWITH_DOC=ON), build again to get the doc.
 If you have issues, please ask.

+## Link
+When linking statically builded version of library using Visual Studio compiler you should define LIBIIO_STATIC in all files that include iio.h